cloudera/hue/docs/docs-site/content/developer/development/_index.md

 });
 ```

-#### Special environment variables

-    DESKTOP_LOGLEVEL=<level>
-      level can be DEBUG, INFO, WARN, ERROR, or CRITICAL

-      When specified, the console logger is set to the given log level.
-A console
-      logger is created if one is not defined.

-    DESKTOP_DEBUG
-      A shorthand for DESKTOP_LOG_LEVEL=DEBUG.
-Also turns on output HTML
-      validation.

-    DESKTOP_PROFILE
-      Turn on Python profiling.
-The profile data is saved in a file.
-See the
-      console output for the location of the file.

-    DESKTOP_LOG_DIR=$dir
-      Specify the HUE log directory.
-Defaults to ./log.

-    DESKTOP_DB_CONFIG=$db engine:db name:test db name:username:password:host:port
-      Specify alternate DB connection parameters for HUE to use.
-Useful for
-      testing your changes against, for example, MySQL instead of sqlite.
-String
-      is a colon-delimited list.

-    TEST_IMPALAD_HOST=impalad-01.gethue.com
-      Point to an Impalad and trigger the Impala tests.

 #### Continuous Integration (CI)

 [CircleCi](https://circleci.com/gh/cloudera/hue) automatically run the unit tests (Python, Javascript, linting) on branch updates and pull requests.
-Branches containing `ci-commit-master` will tried to be auto pushed to master if the run is green and github permissions match.
+Branches containing `ci-commit-master` will try to be auto pushed to master if the run is green and the Github permissions match.
+This logic is described in the [config.yml](https://github.com/cloudera/hue/tree/master/.circleci).

 The runs happen in an image based on [latest Hue's image](https://hub.docker.com/u/gethue/).

 Note: until the `desktop/ext-py` dependencies are moved to a `requirement.txt`, adding new Python modules will require adding them first to the Docker image by building a Hue branch which has them.

 #### Integration tests

+To not fail on integration tests, Hue would need to be configured to point to a live cluster, or you could install the mini cluster (only once) with:

+    ./tools/jenkins/jenkins.sh slow

+Note: the integration tests are going to be ported to a more modern CI with dependencies provided by containers.

 Those are tagged with `integration` either at the class or method level: